renspringlea/cagefree/index.markdown

 <div class="tablenotes">
   Table notes:<br />
-  This table shows data for the most recent month during which data was collected.
+  - This table shows data for the most recent month during which data was collected.
 For historic data, see the downloads below.<br />
+  - When calculating the percentage of products that are cage-free for a specific company, we assume that the "insufficient information" category represents caged eggs.
+This means that the cage-free percentage is a conservative estimate.<br />
-  The "organic" category is assumed to be cage free.
+  - The "organic" category is assumed to be cage free.
 This is usually true, but this might be false in some countries.<br />
-  When calculating the percentage of products that are cage-free for a specific company, we assume that the "insufficient information" category represents caged eggs.
-This means that the cage-free percentage is a conservative estimate.<br />
-  Whether a company has/is reporting on a cage-free commitment is our best guess, and we welcome any corrections.
+  - Whether a company has/is reporting on a cage-free commitment is our best guess based on public sources, and we welcome any corrections.
 </div>

 # Raw/historic datasets